How Much Umbrella Insurance Do I Need?

 But note that the details are specific to your policy.
 If a certain liability coverage is important to you, check that it’s present in your umbrella policy.
 Don’t assume.
 There is substantial variation in policies.

-Also note that umbrella liability coverage is typically added to existing liability coverage.
+You typically add umbrella liability coverage to existing liability coverage.
 Thus, if you have a $1 million umbrella policy coupled to $1 million of liability coverage in your auto policy, you would end up with $2 million of overall coverage.

 According to Wikipedia, “Most personal umbrella losses are related to auto accidents, with a 2013 analysis finding that 78% of claims and 87% of losses related to autos.”